 Violeta Parra (pronounced bjoˈleta ˈpara) was born Violeta del Carmen Parra Sandoval on October 4, 1917.
 Parra was a Chilean composer, songwriter, folklorist, ethnomusicologist, visual artist and the first Latin American artist to exhibit at the Louvre in Paris, France, in 1964.
 Parra pioneered the Nueva canción chilena (the Chilean New Song), a movement and genre of Chilean traditional and folk music incorporating political and social themes.
 Parra, who died February 5, 1967, continues to be celebrated as the "Mother of Latin American Folk" just as she was in her lifetime.
 Watch the biopic Violeta Went to Heaven (2011) on Kanopy; it's a wonderful film and a great introduction for anyone interested in learning more about the life of this legendary artist.
 Check out Parra's entry in Good Night Stories for Rebel Girls 2.
-Borrow Latin music from the library or stream Latin music on hoopla today.
+Borrow Latin musicopens a new window from the library or stream Latin music on hooplaopens a new window today.

 - Violeta Parra: Life and Workopens a new window (available through Prospector)

 - Mapping Violeta Parra's Cultural Landscapesopens a new window (available through MOBIUS)

 - Violeta Parra: By the Whim of the Windopens a new window (available through Prospector)